 Memorial contributions can be made to the Fellowship Fund of the First Baptist Church of Clarion or to the Clarion Cancer Center - Sunshine Fund

-To plant a tree in memory of James Frederick Weisel, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of James Frederick Weisel, please visit our floral store.